Lockheed L-049 Constellation

-The Lockheed L-049 Constellation was the first model of the Lockheed Constellation aircraft line.
+The Lockheed L-049 Constellation is the first model of the Lockheed Constellation aircraft line.
 It entered service as the C-69 military transport aircraft during World War II for the United States Army Air Forces and was the first civilian version after the war.
 When production ended in 1946 it was replaced by the improved L-649 and L-749 Constellation.

 History

 Design and development

-In June 1939, Howard Hughes, the owner of Transcontinental & Western Air (later called Trans World Airlines and abbreviated TWA for short), prepared a meeting at his Hancock Park residence in California.
+In June 1939, Howard Hughes, the owner of Transcontinental & Western Air (later Trans World Airlines and abbreviated TWA), held a meeting at his Hancock Park residence in California.
 Jack Frye (then president of TWA) attended along with three executives from the Lockheed Aircraft Corporation which included designer Clarence "Kelly" Johnson.
 During the meeting Hughes expressed his concerns for what he called the "airliner of the future".
 Lockheed's airliner under development at the time, the L-044 Excalibur, did not meet the requirements.